Content Writer at SocialBee

 Hashtags, a feature long associated with X, are now available on Bluesky, but with a unique twist.

-When users click or tap a hashtag, they can choose to see all posts with that tag, view only the posts from the current user, or mute the hashtag if they no longer want to engage with that topic.
-This gives users more control over their feeds and interactions.
+When users click or tap a hashtag, they can choose to see all posts with that tag, view only posts from the current user, or mute the hashtag if they no longer want to engage with that topic.
+This gives users more control over their feeds and interactions compared to the tags used in X posts, Instagram posts, or other types of social media content.

 On X, while you can’t mute specific hashtags, you can mute individual words or entire accounts.
 This offers a different type of control, letting users block content that includes specific keywords or comes from certain profiles.